soar-telescope/webapp_user_manual/manual/datadetail.rst

 .. figure:: _static/screenshots/data_table.png

-   Table view, better for filtering data.
+   Search view, implements some filtering functions.

 For a detailed exploration we will divide the view in several subsections, for their global position please consider the following image.